awsdocs/amazon-sqs-developer-guide/doc_source/reducing-costs.md

 + To send, receive, and delete messages, and to change the message visibility timeout for multiple messages with a single action, use the [Amazon SQS batch API actions](sqs-batch-api-actions.md)\.

-+ To combine client\-side buffering with request batching, use long polling together with the [ buffered asynchronous client](sqs-batch-api-actions.md#sqs-client-side-buffering-request-batching) included with the AWS SDK for Java\.
++ To combine client\-side buffering with request batching, use long polling together with the [ buffered asynchronous client](sqs-client-side-buffering-request-batching.md) included with the AWS SDK for Java\.
 **Note**
 The Amazon SQS Buffered Asynchronous Client doesn't currently support FIFO queues\.

 ## Using the Appropriate Polling Mode<a name="using-appropriate-polling-mode"></a>

-To take advantage of additional potential reduced cost or near\-instantaneous response, use one of the following polling modes:

 + Long polling lets you consume messages from your Amazon SQS queue as soon as they become available\.